Kimi vs ChatGPT

 The Final Recommendation

-ChatGPT wins polished UX, ecosystem, and enterprise compliance.
+ChatGPT wins as the polished default assistant and Western enterprise path.

 Tool Profiles